biojava/biojava.github.io/wiki/BioJava:ToDo.md

     I've not enough experiences with the classes, but I'll take on the formatting --[Martin](User:Martin "wikilink") 15:52, 7 February 2006 (EST))
--   Cookbook (BioJava in Anger) - as per Tutorial but there's much more of it, very laborious indeed (lots of copy and paste).
-(By start I´ll work here. --[Guedes](User:Guedes "wikilink") 15:50, 6 February 2006 (EST)) (French version: working on it - --[Foisys](User:Foisys "wikilink") 12:36, 6 February 2006 (EST))
+-   Cookbook (BioJava in Anger French version: working on it - --[Foisys](User:Foisys "wikilink") 12:36, 6 February 2006
+    (EST))
 -   Participants - Mostly links to user pages. eg User:Mark.
 This is not